New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 While you cannot directly borrow from your IRA, methods such as the 60-day rollover offer a way to access funds temporarily.
 If you have a 401k through Phillips 66, that may provide another option, but both methods carry risks and fees.
 The best strategy is to use retirement savings for their intended purpose—long-term wealth accumulation—and steer clear of early withdrawals that can hinder your financial progress.

 If you're considering tapping into your retirement accounts, be aware of the long-term impacts.
-A study by Fidelity Investments found that early withdrawals from retirement accounts could cost individuals hundreds of thousands of dollars in lost compound growth over their lifetime.
 1 Make sure to consider all your options, follow IRS rules, and consult a financial advisor to help mitigate penalties and taxes while allowing your retirement funds to continue growing.

 Think of your IRA as a garden carefully cultivated for your retirement.
 While it might be tempting to harvest from it early, doing so can stunt its growth.
 Instead, use options like a 401k loan or a 60-day rollover to maintain your financial health, allowing your retirement garden to flourish for the years ahead.